khachapuris/clic/README.md

 ## Writing extensions

-CLIC allows you to write custom functions, variables and mappings in Python.
+CLIC allows you to write custom functions, variables, mappings, etc. using Python.
+For a quick result, see the Overview section below; if you want deep customization, also check the Token specialization & Mapping specialization sections.

-To begin, go through the following steps:
+### Overview

 1. Create a Python file in `~/.clic/modules`, name it something like `mymodule.py` (use any name you like)